 The Global Antitrust Institute (GAI) was created to promote the application of sound economic analysis to competition enforcement around the world through economic education programs, competition advocacy, and research.

 - Economics Institutes: The GAI offers to foreign judges and competition enforcers week-long economic education programs which are designed to provide economic foundations for competition analysis.

-- Competition Advocacy Program (CAP): The GAI provides to foreign competition enforcers recommendations on draft laws and guidelines.
+- Competition Advocacy Program (CAP): The GAI provides to foreign and domestic competition enforcers recommendations on draft laws and guidelines.
 These recommendations are designed to facilitate the adoption of economically sound competition policy.

 - Programs: The GAI hosts and organizes academic conferences and events throughout the world, featuring foreign judges and competition enforcers.
 The GAI also hosts foreign antitrust experts via the International Fellows Program and the Visiting Scholars Program.

 - Joshua D. Wright, Executive Director; University Professor of Law, Antonin Scalia Law School

 - John M. Yun, Director of Economic Education; Associate Professor of Law, Antonin Scalia Law School

 - Bruce H. Kobayashi, Senior Scholar and Founding Director; Associate Dean for Research & Faculty Development and Professor of Law, Antonin Scalia Law School